-- Ultrasound can detect renal cysts from 1-1.5 cm in diameter.
+This is used to establish the diagnosis and to monitor disease progression.
+Ultrasound can detect cysts in the kidneys from 1-1.5 cm in diameter.
 Sensitivity for PKD1 is 100% over the age of 20 but false negatives can occur below this age.
 It is also possible to scan other organs like the liver or pancreas for cysts.

 - Linkage analysis requires accurate diagnosis and availability of sufficient affected family members to be tested and so is suitable in fewer than 50% of cases.